 Let’s talk loneliness.
 It’s one of the biggest health crises facing older people today, and according to Age UK, over a million elderly people go for a month or more without speaking to a friend or family member.

 However, elderly loneliness can affect those with a network of support around them too.
-Experiencing an illness, or the ongoing COVID-19 pandemic can lead to people becoming isolated from the world around them.
+Experiencing an illness, or the ongoing impact of the pandemic can lead to people becoming isolated from the world around them.

 Loneliness doesn’t just make people feel sad, it can have a lasting impact on mental health, causing negative thoughts, low self-esteem and even depression.
 It can lead to physical health problems too, and has been linked to high blood pressure, heart problems and stroke.

 Over the past 12 months, many elderly people have experienced increased loneliness due to COVID-19.

 Nearly 40% of over 70s didn’t leave their home at any time during lockdown.